TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

 ## Features

 - **Multi-tenancy:** Each tenant (organization or domain) has its own isolated database.
+- **Multi-user dashboard, records and calendar:** Each doctor has it's own calendar, dashboard and records.
+Which means that for each doctor you create and assign a user, there will be an independent patients with events.
 - **Doctor Appointments:** Manage appointments with a calendar view and dashboard categorizing appointments into active, archived, and completed.
 - **Patient Records:** Maintain patient records, ensuring that only patients with existing records can be added to appointments.
 - **User Authentication and Authorization:** Secure user authentication and role-based access control (RBAC).
 - **RESTful API:** Exposes a RESTful API for integration with other services.
 - **Scalable and Extendable:** Built to accommodate growth and additional features.

+#### **How it works:** Each doctor creates its own patients and appointments.
+They are being assigned to him by their ID and cannot be viewed, changed or deleted by other users(doctors).

 ## Repository Structure